kenakeny/OATest/README.md

 ## 🚀 Mission Goals

-- [] Complete as many problems Leetcode Style with clean, optimized Python solutions.
+- [] Complete as many problems Leetcode Style with clean Python solutions.
 - [] Remembering DSA patterns
 - [] Be ready for any coding assessment